About Us

 - To establish an accredited MSLS program that is continuously improved through the acquisition and evaluation of assessment data.

-- To offer a curriculum that supports the ongoing needs of stakeholders at the university and the broader library community.
+- To offer a curriculum with clearly defined student learning outcomes that produces professionals educated to support the ongoing needs of the library community.

 - To recruit and retain faculty who provide high-quality education, and engage in research and service to the university and the greater community.